-The PCI bus has a 32-bit data path, enabling it to transfer a large amount of information per second, allowing for high data transfer rates.
+The PCI bus has a 32-bit data path, allowing for high data-transfer rates.
 Depending on the mode of operation and computer components used, the PCI bus can transfer data at speeds up to 132 MB per second.

 Expansion bus slots